diskoverdata/diskover-docs/source_files/search_syntax.md

 #### The Logic Behind Searching on a Single Word

 When typing a single word in the search bar, Diskover will look for that **isolated word**.
-In order to "split" and find isolated words, Diskover/Elasticsearch uses **tokenizers** like **space, underscore, hyphen, forward slash, period, other punctuation, as well as upper cases** to make sense of what is included in a file name.
+In order to "split" and find isolated words, Diskover/Elasticsearch uses **tokenizers** like **space, underscore, hyphen, forward slash, period, other punctuation, as well as upper cases** (aka CamelCase) make sense of how a file name is construed.
 For example:

 - If your file name is **for_your_eyes_only.mov** and you launch a search with the word **eyes**, Diskover will find that file because that word is isolated between underscores.

-- If your file name is **ForYourEyesOnly.mov** and you launch a search with the word **eyes**, Diskover will find that file because the first letters being capitalized are recognized as separate words.
+- If your file name is **ForYourEyesOnly.mov** and you launch a search with the word **eyes**, Diskover will find that file because the first letters of each words being capitalized are recognized as separate words.

-- If your file name is **foryoureyesonly.mov** and you launch a search with the word **eyes**, Diskover would not find that file because the whole name/string looks like a single word.
+- If your file name is **foryoureyesonly.mov** and you launch a search with the word **eyes**, Diskover would not find that file because the whole string of characters looks like a single word.

 <p id="wildcards"></p>